The Bankrate promise

 The cheapest car insurance company in Texas depends on the type of policy you are seeking.
 Full coverage will cost more than minimum coverage, so it’s worth comparing rates from several companies.
 Additionally, the cheapest car insurance company may not always be the best option for the cheapest insurance – many companies these days offer discounts you can take advantage of to drive down the price of your premiums.

 The cost of your Texas car insurance policy will vary based on several factors including your age, specific location, driving record, insurance history, elected coverage types and your vehicle make and model, among other factors.
-The average premium for minimum liability insurance is $551 per year, while the annual average for full coverage in Texas is $1,868, according to our 2022 analysis of quoted rates from Quadrant Information Services.
+The average premium for minimum liability insurance in Texas is $691 per year, while the annual average for full coverage is $2,613, according to our 2024 analysis of quoted rates from Quadrant Information Services.
 To find the best, most affordable policy for your situation, shop around and compare quotes from several different insurers.